mre/endler.dev/content/2026/why-i-still-believe-in-mentorship/index.md

 Many are in leading positions as staff or principal engineers.
 And yet, they've realized there's something missing that's holding them back.
 They feel like they're not progressing as quickly as they could, and their companies haven't provided the mentorship they need.

-Besides, their day jobs leave little time for deliberate practice.
+Besides, their busy day jobs leave little time for deliberate practice anyway.
-Once they commit to mentorship, they tend to make time for learning because it matters to them.
-It helps that they can choose a project close to their day-to-day work.
+They feel the urge to *make time* for learning, however, because they know that the alternative is stagnation.

-## Learning Faster
+## Friction Is Part of the Learning Process

 Another problem is that software gives us very uneven feedback.
 A syntax error gets your attention immediately because the code won't compile.